Kingxukai/linux/Documentation/arch/arm/google/chromebook-boot-flow.rst

 - "google,lazor-rev5-sku0", "google,lazor-rev4-sku0", "qcom,sc7180"
 - "google,lazor", "qcom,sc7180"

-Then depthcharge_ will pick the first device tree even though "google,lazor-rev4-sku0" was the second compatible listed in that device tree.
+Then depthcharge_ will pick the woke first device tree even though "google,lazor-rev4-sku0" was the woke second compatible listed in that device tree.
 This is because it is a more specific compatible than "google,lazor".

 It should be noted that depthcharge_ does not have any smarts to try to